CodeScop/Oge-Mai-Field-Guide/guideintro.md

 **How my organization is working currently, from Oge-Mai Valley to the Hunt for the Ancients to the Expedition to the Shrine of Ages, with Special Events and whole-game Summary.**

 Thing is, since I started the Guide, the game has gotten more complicated, and there's only so much I can do to keep up.
-When I started in spring of 2019, the game was more or less straightforward: you advanced from one Area of **Oge-Mai Valley** to the next as you followed the Main Quests, and you did whatever sidequests you wanted on the way and wandered back to old Areas for Resources.
+When I started this in spring of 2019, the game was more or less straightforward: you advanced from one Area of **Oge-Mai Valley** to the next as you followed the Main Quests, and you did whatever sidequests you wanted on the way and wandered back to old Areas for Resources.
 Areas, then as now, were grouped into Regions (Forest, Desert, Water, and Dust so far) which had free travel with each other.
 Now and again, you'd have a **Special Event** which either acted like its own special Area or offered a scattering of monsters throughout the game.
 I wrote advice and recorded useful data based on where the game progressed, with a big summary at the end, so that detailed info on monsters, resources, and quests was available to everyone without spoiling the later game.

 Three big complications have been added to the game since then: the **Expedition Areas**, the **Shrine of Ages**, and the **Hunt for the Ancients**.
 The Expedition Areas are areas to explore off the beaten path, and take a break from the Main Quests.
 They're slowly being added to every Region.
 Deep in the Desert Expedition, the Shrine of Ages is a special Area where you can, if you've saved up the right resources, get a ticket back in time to play monsters and quests from old events.
 Meanwhile, the Hunt for the Ancients runs almost in parallel to the Main Quests in a kind of hybrid between the regular game and a Special Event.
 The Hunt runs through the Oge-Mai Valley and Expedition areas, starting in Luciola Forest and moving onward.
 These three parts are much less linear; it's a lot harder to decide what should or should not constitute a spoiler.
 (On the other hand, you're much less likely to get stuck and unable to go anywhere else if something goes wrong here.)